NEW ZEALAND & PACIFIC ISLANDS CIVIL AIRCRAFT REGISTERS

 Registrations are made available for re-use immediately they are cancelled, and many cases of same-day reallocation have occurred, also several cases of aircraft directly swapping identities.
 Issue sequence numbers are shown throughout, including 1 to avoid ambiguity.
 Note that these sequence numbers are entirely unofficial and include not-taken-up reservations where known, but many more reservations have occurred and not been traced, particularly recently.

-There have been two cases of aircraft being de-registered and then restored to the same marks sometime later, while something else has used those marks and been cancelled while they were away!
+There have been three cases of aircraft being de-registered and then restored to the same marks sometime later, while something else has used those marks and been cancelled while they were away!
 Several registrations have now flown on six different aircraft, while some aircraft have carried seven different ZK- registrations.

 Definitive information on the current register is on the NZ-CAA Website.